gridsuite/deployment/README.md

 ```shell
 $ docker compose --profile study --profile dynmap <cmd>
 ```

+> [!IMPORTANT]
+> Contrary to what the Docker documentation say:
-But please note that services/container who belongs to at least one profile can't be accessed if the profile isn't specified.
+>   * With the commands `up` & `down`, services/container who belongs to at least one profile can't be accessed if the profile isn't specified.
-For example `docker compose stop study-server` would not work because the profile `study` isn't passed in the CLI.
+>     For example `docker compose up study-server` would not work because the profile `study` isn't passed in the CLI.
-The correct CLI would be `docker compose --profile study stop study-server`.
+>     The correct CLI would be `docker compose --profile study up study-server`.
+>   * With the commands `start`, `stop`, `restart`, the `--profile ...` as no effect because theses commands affect the containers already created by a previous `up` command.

-In case you want to do a `down` for everything, an `all` profile exist to simply :
+In case you want to do a `down` for everything, an `all` profile exist to simplify :
 ```shell
 $ docker compose --profile all down
 ```